sineshashi/SineCache/README.md

 ### Persistence with Append-Only Files (AOF)

 Optionally persist cache data using AOF, ensuring durability and recovery of cache state across application restarts.
+If `flush_time` is provided (milliseconds), data is flushed to disk after every `flush_time` milliseconds to disk *without blocking the main thread*.
+In case of `None`, every operation is flushed to disk in the same thread.

 ### Thread Safety